hanyuhanyuhanyu/GodzamoKrazy/README.md

 ## What's new?
 2022 Jul 18
+- Added an in-game link to this readme page
 - Added dedicated toggles for setting dragon auras and pantheon gods, if turned off auras and gods will not be set.

 2022 Jul 17